Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Introduction

+Atomistic simulations have long been confronted with challenges to capture physical phenomena on experimentally relevant timescales due to inherent computational limitations~\cite{uberuaga2020computational}.
+Many critical material processes, such as phase transitions and mechanical deformation, span a broad spectrum of timescales, often reaching minutes or longer, whereas conventional molecular dynamics (MD) simulations are typically limited to nanoseconds or microseconds~\cite{henkelman2018long, voter2007introduction}.
+Due to the necessity of small integration time steps for simulation stability, the extension of MD simulations to longer timescales remains infeasible, even with machine-learning interatomic potentials (ML-IPs)~\cite{batatia2023foundation, deng2023chgnet, takamoto2022towards}.
+The Arrhenius dependence of transition rates further widens the timescale gap, limiting access to rare events in simulation.
+To address this limitation, a variety of accelerated dynamics techniques based on transition-state theory (TST) have been developed, including hyperdynamics~\cite{voter1997hyperdynamics,hara2010adaptive}, parallel replica dynamics~\cite{voter1998parallel}, diffusive molecular dynamics~\cite{li2011diffusive,sarkar2012finding}, or generative modeling~\cite{nam2025flow}.
+Nevertheless, long-timescale simulation of processes consisting of a large number of atomic diffusion events is still a challenge.

-One particular application where long-timescale phenomena are critical is in the study of chemical short-range order (SRO) in multi-principal-component medium- and high-entropy alloys (MEAs/HEAs)~\cite{zhang2020short,ferrari2023simulating, walsh2023reconsidering,AbdelhafizTZWRHZL23}.
-These alloys have gained significant attention due to their superior mechanical, physical or catalytic properties compared to conventional metal alloys that typically consist of one or two principal components of compositions~\cite{gludovatz2014fracture, yao2018carbothermal, li2022chemical, wagner2022effects, otto2013influences}.
-The evolution of SRO can have significant effects on applied materials properties, such as mechanical and magnetic properties~\cite{ziehl2023detection, sheriff2024quantifying, ding2018tunable,walsh2021magnetically}.
-The process of inducing SRO in MEAs/HEAs often involves thermal annealing from an elevated temperature~\cite{zhang2020short}.
-This introduces an engineering degree of freedom to tailor material properties, as SRO does not necessarily correspond to the equilibrium states but depends on the parameters during the material processing.
+A prominent example of long-timescale behavior is the formation of chemical short-range order (SRO) in multi-principal-component medium- and high-entropy alloys (MEAs/HEAs)~\cite{zhang2020short,ferrari2023simulating, walsh2023reconsidering,AbdelhafizTZWRHZL23}.
+These alloys have attracted considerable interest due to their superior mechanical, thermal, and catalytic properties compared to conventional alloys, which typically comprise one or two principal elements~\cite{gludovatz2014fracture, yao2018carbothermal, wagner2022effects, otto2013influences}.
+Furthermore, the emergence of SRO can significantly affect key materials properties, including mechanical strength and magnetic behavior~\cite{ziehl2023detection, ding2018tunable, walsh2021magnetically}.
+The SRO formation and its associated property change are typically driven by thermal annealing at elevated temperatures.
+Importantly, the resulting SRO is often not in thermodynamic equilibrium but instead reflects the processing history.